 La MaMa Family will weave their magic and excitement for La MaMa’s End of Year celebration event — a fun-filled in person performance by La MaMa resident artists.
-Embracing puppetry, storytelling, dance, music and theatre, this is a unique holiday event for the whole family, all ages encouraged!
+Embracing puppetry, storytelling, music and theatre, this is a unique holiday event for the whole family, all ages encouraged!

 Featuring works from:

 Photos by Maya Bitan, Carolina Restrepo, and Aurane Loury

 Puppeteer and theatre artist Jane Catherine Shaw is a passionate creator, director, designer, writer, curator and educator.
 Ms. Shaw was co-founder and co-curator of the VOICE 4 VISION PUPPET FESTIVAL, a festival that was devoted to presenting New York artists making work for puppetry.